Marcello Petacci: Death

-On 27 April 1945, after unsuccessful negotiations with Cardinal Ildefonso Schuster and members of the CLNAI, Mussolini and several gerarchi decided to flee northwards.
+On 27 April 1945, following unsuccessful negotiations with Cardinal Ildefonso Schuster and members of the CLNAI, Mussolini and several gerarchi decided to flee northwards.
 A column of cars was formed and headed towards Como.
 Among these there was an Alfa Romeo 6C 2500 Superleggera with the Spanish flag, driven by Marcello Petacci.
 He was travelling with his family and his sister Clara, sitting in the back.
 He had a false Spanish diplomatic passport in the name of Don Juan Muñez y Castillo and declaring himself to be unrelated to the convoy in which Mussolini was hiding with the gerarchi, passed himself off as the Spanish consul and Clara passing as his wife.
-By Walter Audisio (the partisan leader who later handed over Mussolini and Clara Petacci) he was initially mistaken for Vittorio Mussolini, but after reaching the entrance of the town hall of Dongo with his car, the partisan Urbano Lazzaro (nicknamed "Bill") unmasked his true identity because of an inconsistency between his passport and that of his wife.
+Walter Audisio (the partisan leader who later handed over Mussolini and Clara Petacci) initially mistook him for Vittorio Mussolini, but after reaching the entrance of the town hall of Dongo with his car, the partisan Urbano Lazzaro (nicknamed "Bill") unmasked his true identity because of an inconsistency between his passport and that of his wife.

-It was decided that Petacci would be shot in a separate execution on the lakefront of Dongo on 28 April after the other gerarchi.
-It was the gerarchi themselves who requested a separate execution, as they did not consider Petacci one of them but rather a "pimp".
+Upon the request of the gerarchi themselves, as they did not consider Petacci one of them but rather a "pimp", it was decided that Petacci would be shot in a separate execution on the lakefront of Dongo on 28 April after the other gerarchi.
 Petacci tried to escape by throwing himself into the lake but was riddled with machine-gun shots.